openinternet-cc/datOS/README.md

 ## Notice

-By installing and using DatOS, you are agreeing to our [Terms of Service](https://terms.openinternet.cc).
+> By installing and using DatOS, you are agreeing to our [Terms of Service](https://terms.openinternet.cc).

+> You are responsible for your own Service Agreement with your carrier.